tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 +Take one down and pass it around, 1 elixir of joy on the wall.
 ```

 With three elixirs of joy on the wall, when we take one down, we still have two elixir**s** left.
 However, when we do the same after starting with two elixirs we only have one elixir (no **s**) left.
-This difference in remaining elixirs is the result of calling `beverage/1` with `number - 1` from `do_something/1`.
+This difference in remaining elixirs is the result of calling `beverage/1` with `number - 1` in `do_something/1`.

 Our call to `beverage/1` with `number - 1` makes it a little more complicated to answer the previous questions about the similarity between verses.
 We cannot simply look at the patterns we are matching on to know the number of verse variants.
 We now know there is another variant for when `number` is `2` - because `2 - 1` is `1`, and that will call a different variant of our `beverage/1` function (`beverage(1)`) than previous calls would have made (`beverage(number)`).